redorav/crstl/README.md

 - Simple C++ code as clear and unobfuscated as possible
 - Will add functionality from newer standards, compatible with C++11
 - New language features used where available
-- No initializer_list<T> support.
-We provide braced initialization via other mechanisms

 ## Rationale